Institute for Reliable Computing

 https://doi.org/10.15480/882.1441

-It comprise lectures on quantum computing and quantum information theory that I taught during the last ten years for students of electrical engineering, mathematics, and computer science.
-These notes present an alternative entrance to quantum information theory that is suitable for students studying engineering, but perhaps also for people interested in physics and philosophy of physics.
+It comprises lectures on quantum computing and quantum information theory that I taught during the last ten years for students of electrical engineering, mathematics, and computer science.
+These notes present an alternative entrance to quantum information theory that is suitable for students studying engineering but perhaps also for people interested in physics and the philosophy of physics.

-He used the name "ur" instead of "qubit", and called his theory ur theory.
-The name qubit was introduced much later in 1995, and is attributed to Benjamin Schumacher.
-An ur or qubit is represented by a vector in a two-dimensional complex Hilbert space with the universal symmetry group SU(2), and can be characterized as one bit of potential information.
+He used the name "ur" instead of "qubit" and called his theory ur theory.
+The name qubit was introduced much later in 1995 and is attributed to Benjamin Schumacher.
+An ur or qubit is represented by a vector in a two-dimensional complex Hilbert space with the universal symmetry group SU(2).
+It can be characterized as one bit of potential information.
 Frequently, physicists speak of spinors instead of urs or qubits.

-The ur theory can be viewed as the start of quantum theory of information, where spinorial symmetry groups are considered to give rise to the structure of space and time.
+The ur theory can be viewed as the start of the quantum theory of information, in which spinorial symmetry groups are considered to give rise to the structure of space and time.
 Finkelstein, Penrose, and von Weizsäcker are the leading spinorists in science.

 C.F. von Weizsäcker tried to realize the Kantian idea of justifying the fundamental laws of nature from our experience with binary alternatives.
 His point of view is essentially based on a probability theory within a temporal logic and the concept of alternatives.
 In particular, empirical predictions can be reduced to qubits.
 They permit a decomposition of state spaces into the tensor product of two-dimensional complex Hilbert spaces.

-My lecture notes are influenced and related in some parts on the ur theory.
-Due to the abstractness of von Weizsäcker's approach and the resulting mathematical difficulties, however, for an engineer his books are hard to read.
-Hence, my notes differ from ur theory in notation, representation, contents, but also in several used concepts.
-I will write a supplement to my lecture notes that presents the basic ideas of the ur theory, perhaps, written more suitable for engineers.
-This supplement will be based on my lecture notes, but will be presented in a less abstract form.
+My lecture notes are influenced and related to some parts of the ur theory.
+Due to the abstractness of von Weizsäcker's approach and the resulting mathematical difficulties, however, his books are hard to read for an engineer.
+Hence, my notes differ from ur theory in notation, representation, and contents, but also in several used concepts.
+Due to this abstractness, I have written a supplement to my lecture notes:

 Priv.-Doz.
 Dr. Christian Jansson